 The CMEC wants to support all families with the life-giving ideas of Charlotte Mason.

-Day-to-day life with young children can be overwhelming and tiring, but Charlotte Mason had so many wonderful ideas for the early years.
+Day-to-day life with young children can sometimes be overwhelming, but Charlotte Mason had so many wonderful ideas for the early years in which we can find support and structure for our days.

 While Mason did not start formal schooling until age six, she offered foundational principles and practices that lay the basis for the years ahead.
 CMEC member families have grown to love the delightful, varied, and rich occupations for our youngest children.
 We want for our little ones to experience the full “child-life,” or Kinderleben, doing activities developmentally appropriate for their age, building good habits, and soaking up all that their natural world offers for them.
 We have seen the dangers of rushing too quickly ahead, pushing too hard too early.
 Mason’s approach was based on broad experience, learned by the PNEU and still observed by teachers and psychologists today, that providing children with this "quiet, growing time" will prepare the fertile soil needed for the rest of their life.